+9.2.4.5.6.1 General

-The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE STA sending this frame the frame that contains this subfield.
-A non-AP HE STA uses the Queue Size subfield to indicate the amount of buffered traffic intended for transmission to the HE STA identified by the receive address of the frame containing the QoS Control field.
-The Queue Size subfield is present in QoS Data and QoS Null frames sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
-The AP might use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the HE STA (see 27.5.3 (UL MU operation)).
+The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the non-HE no-AP STA sending this frame the frame that contains this subfield and the amount of buffered traffic at the non-AP STA intended for trasnsmission to the HE AP identified by the receive address of the frame that contains this subfield.

+The Queue Size subfield is present in QoS Data frames, and for HE STAs also in QoS Null frames, sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
+The AP might use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the HE non-AP STA (see 27.5.3 (UL MU operation)).(#16232)

+9.2.4.5.6.2 Queue Size field sent by a non-HE STA

-The queue size value is the total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.
+If sent by a non-HE STA or sent to a non-HE STA, the queue size value is the approximate total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.

 A queue size value of 0 is used solely to indicate the absence of any buffered traffic in the queue used for the specified TID.

 A queue size value of 254 is used for all sizes greater than 64 768 octets.
 A queue size value of 255 is used to indicate an unspecified or unknown size.

 TGax Editor: Change the paragraph below of this subclause as follows (#CID 16232, 16077):

+9.2.4.5.6.3 Queue Size field sent by an HE STA(#16232)

+(#16232)

-If sent by a non-HE STA or transmitted to a non-HE STA, the queue size value is the approximate total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.TGax Editor: Change the paragraph below of this subclause as follows (#CID 16389):
+If sent by a non-AP HE STA to an HE AP, the queue size, QS, is the approximate total size in octets, of all MSDUs and A-MSDUs buffered at the STA (including the MSDUs or A-MSDUs of the present MPDU or A-MPDU(#16077) (#12749)) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.

+TGax Editor: Change the paragraph below of this subclause as follows (#CID 16389):

+The Queue Size subfield contains:

+A value of 0 to indicate the absence of any buffered traffic in the queue used for the specified TID

-If sent by a non-AP HE STA to an HE AP,(#11453) the Queue Size subfield containsa Scaling Factor subfield in the 2 MSBs (bits 14-15) of the QoS Control subfield and an unscaled value, UV, in the 6 LSBs (bits 8-13) of the QoS Control subfield.
-The Scaling Factor subfield provides the scaling factor, SF, with an encoding that is shown in Table 9-18f (Scaling Factor subfield encoding)(#12215).TGax Editor: Change the paragraph below of this subclause as follows (#CID 15963):
+A value between 1 and 253 that represents QS, which is encoded as a Scaling Factor subfield in the 2 MSBs (bits 14-15) of the QoS Control subfield and an unscaled value, UV, in the 6 LSBs (bits 8-13) of the QoS Control subfield.

-The queue size value, QS, for a non-AP HE STA transmitting the Queue Size subfield to an HE AP is calculated as follows:
+The Scaling Factor subfield provides the scaling factor, SF, with an encoding that is shown in Table 9-18f (Scaling Factor subfield encoding)

+A value of 254 to indicate a queue size that is greater than 2 147 328 octets

+A value of 255 to indicate a queue size that is unspecified or unknown

+(#16389)TGax Editor: Change the paragraph below of this subclause as follows (#CID 15963):

+An HE AP obtains the queue size, QS, from a received QoS Control field, which contains a scaling factor and an unscaled value, as follows:

+(#15963)